 Faunalytics conducts original studies on important animal protection topics and we partner with other organizations to help evaluate their work.
 These studies often require complex research designs and sophisticated analyses of the results.
 Potential volunteers in this role will need to have deep expertise in statistics with a focus on design and analysis of complex samples.
 Most likely candidates include those with a Masters or PhD in statistics or ones of its sub-disciplines.

 The Faunalytics website is built on WordPress and the Genesis framework.
 We need experienced developers to help improve and enhance our site, build new features, and conduct quality assurance.
 Sample projects include implementing a more sophisticated search feature, automating updates to old library summaries, and optimizing site/page speed.

-Faunalytics produces more than 200 research summaries each year for our library, plus a variety of reports, blogs, and other materials.
-If you are an experienced and published writer, preferably of technical material like research, then we’d love to hear from you!
-Similarly, if you have 3+ years of experience editing scientific articles or similar topics, please touch base.
+Faunalytics produces more than 250 research summaries for our library every year, plus a variety of reports, blogs, and other materials.
+We work with a diverse group of volunteer writers and need skilled editors to ensure consistently high quality.
+If you have 3+ years of experience editing scientific articles or similar topics, please touch base.